yckamra/MNIST_Digit_Recognizer/README.md

 Unity Download: https://storage.googleapis.com/mnist-game/mnist_game_unity.zip

-For MacOS Silicon or MacOS Intel 64-bit: https://storage.googleapis.com/mnist-game/mnist-MacOS.zip
+Build for MacOS Silicon or MacOS Intel 64-bit: https://storage.googleapis.com/mnist-game/mnist-MacOS.zip

 Note that some platforms will block the application from unidentified developers so you will need to bypass this and then enjoy the game!